mrisher/smtp-sts/reporting.md

 * `policy-type`: The type of policy that was applied by the sending domain.
 Presently, the only three valid choices are `tlsa`, `sts`, and the literal string `no-policy-found`.
 It is provided as a string.
-* `policy-string`: A string representation of the policy, whether TLSA record ([@!RFC6698] section 2.3) or MTA-STS policy.
+* `policy-string`: An encoding of the applied policy as a JSON array of strings, whether TLSA record ([@!RFC6698] section 2.3) or MTA-STS policy.
 Examples follow in the next section.
 * `domain`: The Policy Domain is the domain against which the MTA-STS or DANE policy is defined.
 In the case of Internationalized Domain Names ([@?RFC5891]), the domain MUST consist of the Punycode-encoded